-In 2020 we will not be hosting the ACFC as our interests move toward supporting practical action for industry through the Australian Circular Textiles Association (ACTA), founded following the 2019 conference.
+In 2020 we will not be hosting The Australian Circular Fashion Conference, ACFC, as our interests move toward supporting practical action for industry through the Australian Circular Textiles Association, ACTA, founded following the 2018 conference.

 ACTA represents the voice of the industry in this space and is focused on delivering: